bnookala/vscode-linkerd/README.md

 ## Extension Settings

-* `vscode-linkerd`: Parent namespace for any configuration settings for linkerd.
+In your workplace or user settings (editable from `Preferences -> Open Settings (UI) from the command palette`, or `Preferences -> Settings` from the application bar), add the following fields:

-     - `vscode-linkerd.linkerd-path`: Path to the linkerd binary installed on your system.
+- `linkerd-path`: Path to the linkerd binary on your system. **Required!**
-     - `vscode-linkerd.namespace`: Namespace where linkerd may be found in your Kubernetes cluster.
+- `linkerd-namespace`: Namespace where linkerd may be found in your Kubernetes cluster.
+Default: `linkerd`
     - Note: If linkerd is not found in this namespace, it will be installed in this namespace.

 ## Issues